Welcome to the Worldwide Greathead family my One-Name Study - Person Page 175

 Eliza Carman Bannister

-Eliza Carman Bannister was born in 1826.1 She married John Elliot Hibbert, son of Charles Hibbert and Jane Margaret Elliot, in 1853 in Bermondsey, London, England.2,3 She died before 1881.4
+Eliza Carman Bannister was born in 1826 in Suffolk, England.1,2 She married John Elliot Hibbert, son of Charles Hibbert and Jane Margaret Elliot, in 1853 in Bermondsey, London, England.3,4 In the census of 2 April 1871 in 9 Totill Street, Westminster, London, England, she was listed as the wife of John Elliot Hibbert.5 Eliza died in 1876 in Mile End, London, England.6,7

 Children of Eliza Carman Bannister and John Elliot Hibbert